tuxlifan/moneyguru/README.md

 important financial data (net worth, profit) is constantly up-to-date and "in your face".
 This allows you to constantly make informed decision rather than doing so periodically.

+The Cocoa UI of moneyGuru is hosted in a separate repo: https://github.com/hsoft/moneyguru-cocoa

 # Current status: People wanted

 moneyGuru has currently only one maintainer, me.
 This is a dangerous situation that needs to be